AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/requirement-checklists.md

 - Will you need Adobe Commerce to generate reports based on sales data?

-- Will you need custom Adobe Commercere ports?
+- Will you need custom Adobe Commerce reports?

 - What is your current SEO strategy?